-If you've completed our online application form and received confirmation from us that you've been accepted in principle, your local agent will arrange a time with you to come round and finalise your application.
+If you've completed our online application form and received confirmation from us that you've been accepted in principle, your local agent will be in touch to finalise your application.

-When your agent visits, they will conduct an affordability assessment – we do this for every new loan, even with existing customers.
+As part of this, we conduct an affordability assessment – which we do for every new loan, even with existing customers.

 Why is an affordability assessment important?

 We conduct affordability assessments because we are a responsible lender.
 It's important for us so that we ensure the loan is manageable for you and to help you avoid running into difficulties.

-For each loan application, your agent will attempt to verify your stated income with a credit reference agency, but if this is not possible, you will need to provide supporting documents.
-We need to make sure that your loan is affordable, not just today, but for the full life of the loan.
+For each loan application, we will attempt to verify your stated income with a credit reference agency, but if this is not possible, you will need to provide supporting documents.
+We need to make sure that your loan is affordable, not just today, but for the full term of the loan.